Frequently Asked Questions

 Platinum, on the other hand, is a naturally white and durable metal, making it hypoallergenic and ideal for those with metal sensitivities.
 Your choice depends on factors like budget, durability, and personal preference.

-How often should I get myjewellery appraised?
+How often should I get my jewellery appraisal?

 This ensures that your insurance coverage accurately reflects the current market value of your collection and provides peace of mind in case of loss or theft.